andifunke/packetskip/README.md

 ## Skip Graph for Multidimensional Search in Structured Peer-to-Peer Systems

-PacketSkip describes an efficient distributed indexing structure for structured peer-to-peer systems and IoT networks with similar properties.
+PacketSkip describes an efficient distributed indexing service for structured peer-to-peer systems and IoT networks with similar properties.
 PacketSkip has a couple of unique features:

 *  Skip Graph based